mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/README.md

 <h5> About the Experiment : </h5>

-Student will be able to demonstrate the Polar RZ and NRZ line coding Technique.
+Student will be able to demonstrate the Polar RZ and NRZ line coding Technique. <br> 1.
+Polar NRZ:- In this type of Polar signaling, a high in data is represented by a positive pulse, while a Low in data is represented by a negative pulse. <br> 2.
+Polar RZ:- In this type of Polar signaling, a high in data, though represented by a Mark pulse, its duration is less than the symbol bit duration.
+Half of the bit duration remains high but it immediately returns to zero and shows the absence of pulse during the remaining half of the bit duration.

 <h5> Target Audience : </h5>